saucelabs/sauce-docs/docs/error-reporting/project-setup/file-attachments.md

 {"response":"ok","_rxid":"ce000000-0000-0000-0000-000000000000","attachment_name": "test.json","attachment_id": "28","object":"ce"}
 ```

 The response should tell you that the file was attached to the specified object within your Backtrace project.
-You will still get the 200/ok response but the _rxid is going to look a bit different.
-As there was not a crash submitted it will not send a new unique id.
+You will still get the 200/ok response, but the _rxid is going to look a bit different.
+As there was not a crash submitted, it will not send a new unique id.
 This time it is actually sending the id attribute/Error identifier within the debug view used to identify the specific crash report.

 ## Breakpad
 Breakpad is an open source library initially developed by Google for cross platform C/C++ crash reporting.
 It is a popular choice for Windows, Mac and Linux environments, including servers, desktop apps, and embedded devices.
 For customers who use Breakpad with Backtrace, you can leverage the library's `files` parameter to specify the set of file paths to be uploaded.